liferay/liferay-docs/distribute/publish/articles/01-publishing-your-app/01-planning-your-apps-distribution/04-app-versioning-and-target-liferay-editions-and-versions.markdown

+---
+header-id: targeting-liferay-editions-and-versions
+---

-# Targeting Liferay Editions and Versions and Versioning your App [](id=targeting-liferay-editions-and-versions)
+# Targeting Liferay Editions and Versions and Versioning your App

 There are multiple versions of Liferay and multiple editions (e.g., community and enterprise) for each version.
 You must decide the versions and editions to build your app on.
 And lastly, you must decide how to version your app.
 This tutorial covers these topics.

-## Determining Editions and Versions of Liferay to Target [](id=determining-versions-of-liferay-to-target)
+## Determining Editions and Versions of Liferay to Target

 Of course, targeting the widest possible range of Liferay editions and versions in an app typically draws larger audiences to the app.
 And there may be certain